What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • local.

-In the first case, the spread of tic to the whole body is noted - it can start from the eyes, then the neck, shoulders, arms, back, stomach, legs are involved in the process.
-In the case of a local nervous tic, the process affects only a certain muscle group.
-Nervous eye tics are more common.
+In the first case, the tic spreads to the entire body - it can start from the eyes, then the neck, shoulders, arms, back, stomach, legs are involved in the process.
+In the case of a local nervous tic, the process affects only a certain group of muscles.
+Nervous tic of the eye is more common.

 There is also a classification of this pathology according to the degree of complexity, according to which nervous tics can be: